meichthys/church/README.md

   - Make sure the doctype name is pre-pended with `Church `
   - Add a doctype description on the settings tab
   - Add fields for the doctype (if necessary add field descriptions).
   - Add permissions for the new doctype to the `Church User` and `Church Admin` roles.
+(Not necessary for child tables)
-    - After adding permisssions, export the permissions by going to the DocType and chosing ... > Customize > Action > Export Customizations.
-Select the `Church` module and check both the 'Sync on Migrate' and `Export Custom Permissions` options and lick 'Submit'.
+    - After adding permissions, export the permissions by going to the DocType and chosing ... > Customize > Action > Export Customizations.
+Select the relevant `Church` module and check both the 'Sync on Migrate' and `Export Custom Permissions` options and click 'Submit'.
-  - Add the doctype to the relevant workspace.
+  - Add the doctype to the relevant workspace. (not necessary for child tables)
   - If necessary, add an onboarding step & form tour to explain specific fields.
   - If any default records for this doctype should be shipped with the app, add fixtures for them in `hooks.py`.